-If you’ve got flat feet (aka collapsed arches or overpronation), you may have been told there’s not much you can do about it other than to find some supportive training shoes.
+If you've got flat feet (collapsed arches, overpronation), you may have been told there's not much you can do about it other than to find supportive training shoes.
 Good news!
-You can train the arches of your feet to be stronger – just like any other muscle of the body.
+You can train the arches of your feet to be stronger - just like any other muscle of the body.

 Here are some exercises to help strengthen your feet.

 Foot strengthening exercises

 Before you get into this, don't do all these in one go as a programme if you haven't been working to strengthen your arches previously.
 Overworking your arches can cause plantar fasciitis - a painful condition where the tissue along the sole of the foot becomes inflamed - it tends to come right with supportive footwear, stretching of the feet and rest to recover, but we want to do our best to avoid it.

 Add just one or two of these exercises into your training sessions a few times each week and see how you go, then aim to build over time if your feet feel fine.

 Check with each exercise that your grounded foot/feet are evenly placed to start, with toes spread out and even weight across three points - the heel, ball of the foot and the toes.

 - Barefoot scrunches - Standing or sitting on a chair, have feet flat on the ground.
 Grip the ground as you scrunch your toes, visualise trying to pull that part of the floor back towards you - then release.
 Repeat 10 times, then do the other side.

 - Barefoot balancing - Stand on one foot for one minute.
 If you fall out of it or your arch begins to cramp, take a moment to stretch it and find your balance again.
 Keep your standing leg hip directly underneath your body (not relaxed out to the side) and a soft bend in your knee.
 Swap feet and repeat.